 If you’re not creating content for every step of the buyer’s journey, you’re literally leaking conversions and profits.
-Find out how to support buyers’ through their journeys to maximize conversion rates and marketing ROI.
+Let’s look at how to support buyers’ through their journeys to maximize conversion rates and marketing ROI.

 What Is the Buyer’s Journey?

 The buyer’s journey is the process by which someone decides they need to buy something and then goes about making that purchase.
 The journey typically involves three stages.